MED-1996/Blackjack/README.md

 # Blackjack :spades:

-A python module that lets you play a game of blackjack against a computer dealer.
+A python script that lets you play a game of blackjack against a computer dealer.
 The player has the ability to bet, hit & stay.

 # What I Learned :notebook: